LSeu-Open/AIEnhancedWork/README.md

 ### Generalist LLMs

+> [!Tip]
+>  check out our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md)** to set up a local LLM environment with Ollama and the Page Assist extension, and take back the control over your data.
+>
+> Running models locally gives you complete control over your data, ensuring both its **security and privacy.** This means your information isn't shared with external servers or third parties, safeguarding it from potential breaches or misuse.

+> [!NOTE]
+> The models are ranked according to their Elo scores (with higher scores indicating better performance) from the [LMSys Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
+Please note that **Elo scores are subject to change** based on user votes and will be updated regularly to reflect the latest rankings.

 #### Proprietary Models

 | Organization       | Model Familly                                       | Best Model                                                                       | Elo Score      | Context Window* |  Knowledge Cutoff | Pricing model |